deirdrebelton/weatherTopFinal/README.md

 be used before opening the project in Play.

 Known issue: When you create a station and try to open the folder to the new station, there is an error.
-It is because my index method in station ctrl for readings associated with a station that doesn't yet have any.
+It is because my index method in station ctrl is expecting readings associated with a station, but a new station will not have any readings yet.
 I tried to implement an IF statement to say if station.readings != null, execute the code associated with the latest reading and weather conditions, ELSE just load stations.html, but I had no luck with this, unfortunately.

 References used to help with project: https://www.geeksforgeeks.org/java-program-to-calculate-power-of-a-number/